 It is an offence under section 13 of the dog control act 2000 not to notify Council of a change in registered dog ownership.
 You are required to notify Council in writing of any transfer of ownership to another person within 14 days.
 If you have obtained a dog from another person, you are also required to apply to Council to register the dog in to your name within 14 days of receiving the dog.

-A transfer of registration may be completed by emailing Council at email@example.com with your name, address, the dog's details and the name and address of the new owner.
+You can arrange for a dog's registration to be transferred by sending an email to firstname.lastname@example.org with your name, address, the dog's details and the name and address of the new owner.

 You can also complete a change in circumstances form and email, deliver to Council Chambers or mail to PO BOX 103, Glenorchy TAS 7010.

-If you have obtained a dog, please use the application for registration and send to Council via any of the methods above.
+If you have recently obtained a dog, please use the Dog Registration Application Form and return it to Council using any of the methods outlined above.

 If you have any further queries, phone Council on (03) 6216 6800.